-And with more than 850,000 people in the UK currently living with the condition, it’s vital we do everything we can to build a society that’s inclusive for all.
+And with more than 850,000 people in the UK currently living with dementia, it’s vital we do everything we can to build a society that’s inclusive for all.
 That’s why a growing number of cinemas across the UK are now offering dementia-friendly film screenings.

 Put simply, it’s about creating social spaces that are accessible, welcoming and fun, so that people with dementia don’t have to miss out on the magic of cinema.
-Our new guide will support cinemas to become more accessible.
+Our free guide supports cinemas to become more accessible.

-1. Choosing the right films
+1. Choose the right films for people with dementia

 Knowing your audience is crucial for any film programmer, and the same goes for dementia-friendly film screenings.
-While there are no hard rules for what should or shouldn’t be shown, certain types of films typically go down better than others.
+While there are no hard rules for what should or shouldn’t be shown in a screening, certain types of films typically go down better than others.

 Nostalgic old classics are another great choice, giving audiences the chance to connect with memories and reminisce.
 Newer films can work as well, but it’s best to avoid anything too long or with a complex narrative.

 A dementia-friendly cinema should provide a welcoming space for people living with dementia, starting with the staff.
 An easy way for cinema workers to get to grips with the challenges is by becoming Dementia Friends.

 These sessions will enable cinema staff to feel fully connected to the screenings and empowered to support customers with dementia.
 Staff presence is also really important.
 Having lots of people on hand throughout the event—particularly as people arrive—can be both supportive and reassuring for the audience.

 As well as having staff in place to answer questions, clear signage can help people with dementia get around the cinema with confidence.
-Signs for toilets, car parks, ticket points, entrances and exits are particularly important.
+Signs for toilets, car parks, ticket points, entrances, and exits are particularly important.

 Our guide recommends cinemas use signs with lower case lettering, with a clear contrast between the text and the background.
 Large, simple fonts work best, and it’s also best practice to stick the signs on the doors they actually refer to.

-4. Lighting and sound
+4. Consider changing lighting and sound

 A pitch black room can be intimidating for somebody living with dementia, making it more difficult to identify exits and toilet signs.
 We recommend cinemas opt for low lighting during dementia-friendly screenings, using lamps and up-lighters to create a softer, more relaxed feel.